o-jasper/o-jasper-luakit-stuff/listview/readme.md

 * Better gui

+  + Editing at where it is? (how to turn editing on?)

   + Selecting multiple in one click with shift.

   + Get sensible location of selection immediately the main search.